top of page

 Since then, artificial intelligence has made tremendous progress.
 Unbeknownst to many people, companies have been utilizing artificial intelligence technology in everything from Siri and Google Assistant to Netflix and Google Maps for years.
 Innovations around generative AI, which focuses not only on analyzing historical data and making future numeric predictions, but also allows computers to produce brand-new outputs that often mirror human-generated content, are currently at the forefront of discussions within the AI field.
 Businesses and organizations across every sector are working to understand the potential benefits and threats of artificial intelligence.

 For the non-profit sector in particular, there is much potential to increase organizational impact through the use of artificial intelligence technologies for things like donor management, stakeholder engagement, service delivery, and operational efficiency.
-Yet despite the opportunities for positive implementation of AI tools, non-profit organizations face massive challenges to implementation.
+Despite the opportunities for positive implementation of AI tools, non-profit organizations face massive challenges to implementation.

 Barriers to AI Adoption

-In order to mitigate barriers to implementation of AI solutions, non-profits can benefit from considering the underlying reasons for challenges to adoption and exploring best practices from the field for navigating through those challenges.
+In order to mitigate barriers to implementation of AI solutions, it is important to understand the underlying reasons for challenges to adoption, and to explore functional practices for navigating through those challenges.
+Typical barriers to AI adoption at non-profits include:

 Financial constraints

 Perhaps one of the biggest challenges to the deployment of AI solutions in non-profits is cost.
 The cost of implementing AI can be significant because it involves data, hardware, software, and specialized personnel.
-This financial barrier is particularly pronounced for non-profits, which often operate under tight budget constraints than for proft organizations.
+This financial barrier is particularly pronounced for non-profits, which often operate under tighter budget constraints than for-proft organizations.

 With a strategic approach, however, this obstacle can be overcome.
 For instance, non-profits looking to explore AI solutions can experiment with smaller pilot projects to demonstrate value and scalability before investing in large scale implementation.
 This could look like selecting a business process that needs improvement, evaluating solutions that meet the requirements of the process improvement and launching a pilot program to evaluate its efficacy.
 Before making the investment in a full-scale deployment, this method can help nonprofits evaluate the potential advantages of AI solutions without breaking the bank.